-They could for instance document whether the buyer uses a formal selection process that prevents some non-selected suppliers ("losers") from participating in subsequent negotiations.
+prevents some non-selected suppliers ("losers") from participating in subsequent negotiations.
 Another useful indication of changes in bargaining power would be to observe contractual amendments modifying the agreed tariffs and/or quantities.

 The customer foreclosure theory of harm developed in this paper is simple and direct.
-By contrast, the EU guidelines on non-horizontal mergers suggest an indirect mechanism whereby the reduced access to a large customer for upstream rivals harms downstream rivals and in turn final consumers.44 The 2020 U.S. Vertical Merger Guidelines propose one example of a vertical merger that is based on the same market structure as ours, with a dominant buyer and multiple suppliers, but they do not go as far as elaborating a theory of customer foreclosure.45 In this article, we have demonstrated that when the buyer is able to exclude independent suppliers and double marginalization is limited pre-merger, customer foreclosure causes production costs to rise and the traded quantity to fall.
+By contrast, the EU guidelines on non-horizontal mergers suggest an indirect mechanism whereby the reduced access to a large customer for upstream rivals harms downstream rivals and in turn final consumers.31 The 2020 U.S. Vertical Merger Guidelines propose one example of a vertical merger that is based on the same market structure as ours, with a dominant buyer and multiple suppliers, but they do not go as far as elaborating a theory of customer foreclosure.
+In this article, we have demonstrated that when the buyer is able to exclude independent suppliers and double marginalization is limited pre-merger, customer foreclosure causes production costs to rise and the traded quantity to fall.
 Hence, consumer harm comes directly from the impact on upstream rivals.
 We have checked, however, that foreclosure is a two-edged sword, as put by Slade (2021).
 Foreclosure may benefit consumers when the pre-merger procurement mechanism is distorted and vertical integration eliminates this preexisting distortion.

-The empirical literature on vertical relationships and vertical integration relies on the complete information paradigm, and hence tends to equate DM with linear pricing.46 By contrast, the empirical literature on procurement, auctions and nonlinear pricing emphasizes asymmetric information and develops methods to identify the distributions of suppliers' costs, while generally assuming strong bargaining power on the buyer side.47 It remains to be seen whether methods from these two strands of empirical literature can be combined to shed light on incomplete information and bargaining in Industrial Organization.
+The empirical literature on vertical relationships and vertical integration relies on the complete information paradigm, and hence tends to equate DM with linear pricing.
+By contrast, the empirical literature on procurement, auctions and nonlinear pricing (see the recent survey by Perrigne and Vuong (2019)) emphasizes asymmetric information and develops methods to identify the distributions of suppliers' costs, while generally assuming strong bargaining power on the buyer side.
+It remains to be seen whether methods from these two strands of empirical literature can be combined to shed light on incomplete information and bargaining in Industrial Organization.